 • It dramatically raises the complication rate for any kind of major surgery.

-“Fat Is Beautiful” Movement
+Doctor Shuns the “Fat Is Beautiful” Movement

 “This kind of ‘Fat is Beautiful’ is ridiculous and harmful,” begins Dana S. Simpler, MD, an internal medicine physician with Mercy Medical Center in Baltimore, MD.